Dihydroergotamine: Pharmacokinetics

 Efficacy is variable in the nasal spray form with relative bioavailability of 32% compared to injection.

 History

-Dihydroergotamine is a semi-synthetic form of ergotamine approved in the US in 1946.
+Dihydroergotamine was synthesized by Albert Hofmann and Werner Stoll at Sandoz in 1943.
+It was first described in the scientific literature that same year.
+Dihydroergotamine was first approved for medical use under the brand name D.H.E.
+45 in 1946.
 Dihydroergotamine is derived from ergot, a fungus that grows on rye and other grains.

 Society and culture

 Legal status

 In 2013, the Committee for Medicinal Products for Human Use of the European Medicines Agency recommended that medicines containing ergot derivatives no longer be used to treat several conditions involving problems with memory, sensation or blood circulation, or to prevent migraine headaches because the risks (increased risk of fibrosis and ergotism) were said to be greater than the benefits in these indications.

 Brand names

 Brand names of dihydroergotamine include Diergo, Dihydergot, D.H.E.
 45, Ergont, Ikaran, Migranal, Orstanorm, and Seglor, among others.